g-silveira/master-research/README.md

 # g-silveira/master-research

 ### Hello!
-My name is Gustavo Silveira and I'm a brazilian student of Linguistics in the [State University of Campinas](https://www.unicamp.br/unicamp/english) (Unicamp) in Brazil.
+My name is Gustavo Silveira and I'm a brazilian student of Linguistics in the [University of Campinas](https://www.unicamp.br/unicamp/english) (Unicamp) in Brazil.
 I'm glad you've found this repository!
-Here you'll find almost everything that I'm producing in my in progress academic research (2020 - 2021) for master's degree in Linguistics, under the supervision of Professor [Livia Oushiro](https://oushiro.github.io/).
+Here you'll find almost everything that I'm producing in my on going academic research (2020 - 2021) for master's degree in Linguistics, under the supervision of Professor [Livia Oushiro](https://oushiro.github.io/).

 #### Until now, the title of the research is this:
 #### *Rhythmic variation in dialect contact situation: a sociolinguistic study of Northeastern migrants in São Paulo*